Improving Qubit Routing by Using Entanglement Mediated Remote Gates: Techniques

 We considered a device with the qubit connectivity of a square grid, where a fixed number of qubits on the device are reserved as ancilla qubits to form EPR pairs.
 In our model, fixed pairs of these qubits could become entangled through the use of an entanglement generating device.
 We imposed that these qubits could only form EPR pairs and be involved in remote CX operations.
 They could not interact otherwise with their neighbouring data qubits.
 This ensured that they could always be reset and entangled before the remote gate operation without erasing important information pertaining to the execution of the circuit.

 While the EPR pairs formed by these ancilla qubits can help increase the long-range connectivity of the device, imposing that they can only be used to perform remote gates can reduce the effective local connectivity of the qubits, depending on where the ancilla qubits are placed.
-This is depicted in Figure \ref{fig:cm_holes}.
-Placing the ancilla qubits at the edges of the grid eliminates this loss of local connectivity, while also obtaining maximal use of the long-range capability offered by remote gates.
-We therefore chose to place the ancilla qubits at the edges of the grid, and allowed the ones located at the ends of the same row or column to become entangled.
-The chosen layout of ancilla qubits for a $5 \times 5$ grid is shown in Figure \ref{fig:coupling_maps}.
+This is depicted in Figure~\ref{fig:cm_holes}.
+We chose to place the ancilla qubits at the edges of the grid, as this reduces the impact of this loss of local connectivity, while also obtaining maximal use of the long-range capability offered by remote gates.
+EPR pairs were then formed between ancilla qubits located at the ends of the same row or column.
+The chosen layout of ancilla qubits for a $5 \times 5$ grid is shown in Figure~\ref{fig:coupling_maps}.
 As the grids grow in size to fit larger circuits, additional EPR pairs are inserted along the edges at regular intervals.
-A mapping between the size of the circuit and size of the coupling graph used, as well as the number of EPR pairs distributed is given in Table \ref{tab:grid_sizes}.
+A mapping between the size of the circuit and size of the coupling graph used, as well as the number of EPR pairs distributed is given in Table~\ref{tab:grid_sizes}.
 Any data qubit neighbouring half of an EPR pair can perform a remote CX gate with any data qubit neighbouring the other half.